ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-04-Switches.md

 ---

-A) They are cheaper
+A) They last longer

-B) They eliminate arcing completely
+B) They are cheaper

-C) They are smaller
+C) They eliminate arcing completely

-D) They last longer
+D) They are smaller

 ---

-B) They eliminate arcing completely
+C) They eliminate arcing completely

 ///